phutschi/nextjs-boiler/README.md

 ## Structure
 ### Modules
-The modules folder includes everything that is not a page like components, authentication or whatever.
-Every modules goes in it's own folder and has for example the following tree:
+The modules folder includes everything that is not a page like components or whatever.
+Every module goes in it's own folder and has for example the following tree:

 ```
 .